Skip to main content

 The web is held up by people quietly keeping things alive when nobody is looking.

-The strange part is that I didn’t notice the shift happening.
+The strange part is that I did not notice the shift happening.

 Hosting used to mean keeping a website online.
 A PHP script.
 A forum.
 A WordPress install with a fragile theme.
 But slowly the expectations changed.

-People didn’t want pages anymore.
+People did not want pages anymore.
 They wanted systems.

-• Agents that learn what you’re trying to do.
+• AI agents that learn what you are trying to do

 The internet outgrew static architecture.
-And the tools of old hosting couldn’t keep up.
+And the tools of old hosting could not keep up.

-The world didn’t need hosting in the old sense.
+The world did not need hosting in the old sense.

 It needed something closer to infrastructure that could think.